About CNA/DCW to Caregiver Bridge Training

 - Step One: Orientation into your selected program.

-- Step Two: Study & complete the caregiver curriculum.
+- Step Two: Study & complete the medication curriculum.

-- Step Three: Submit a copy of your food handler’s card.
+- Step Three: Submit a copy of your food handler’s card + State Exam Application.

-- Step Five: Take the state exam and pass!
+- Step Four: Take the state exam and pass!

 The Difference Between a CNA & Caregiver

 Caregivers, however, work in an assisted living facility or care home (for the elderly only, for our certification program).
-While they do everything a CNA does, if trained and allowed by the facility, they are able to assist in administering medications, give insulin injections, and test blood sugar levels.
+While they do everything a CNA does, such as obtain vitals and assist with ADLs, caregivers are most importantly able to assist in administering medications, give insulin injections, and test blood sugar levels.

 “Why would a CNA/DCW want to become a Caregiver?”